Melania appears to skip Trump’s indictment trip as Eric joins father’s flight

 The indictment, which is currently still under seal, was filed with the New York Supreme Court late on Thursday, just before the court clerk’s office wrapped its business for the day.

-The twice-impeached former president’s plane will land at LaGuardia Airport in Queens and he is expected to stay overnight at his Trump Tower on Fifth Avenue on Monday night before his court appearance downtown the following afternoon.
+The twice-impeached former president’s plane landed at LaGuardia Airport in Queens and headed straight to his Trump Tower on Fifth Avenue where he stayed overnight on Monday before his court appearance downtown on Tuesday afternoon.

 This is far from Mr Trump’s only legal troubles, with The Washington Post reporting that the US Department of Justice is pursuing an obstruction of justice case against the former president over the classified documents found at Mar-a-Lago.